HamdiAdan/budgetbuddy2/README.md

 - Dark/light mode

 ## Technologies used
--React for functionality
+- React for functionality
--Bootstrap for styling
+- Bootstrap for styling
--Firebase for authentication
+- Firebase for authentication
--Jest for test
+- Jest for test